MattiaRag/timemaproject/markdowns/part_1a.md

 **NB:** In order to test the performances of subsequent analyses on different subsets of data, both sets of orthogroups are split into two subsets: one including all orthogroups (with a minimum of 5 species each) and one including only orthogroups comprising all 10 species.

-Each of the following commands must thus be applied to 4 subsets, in total:
+Each of the following commands must thus be applied to four subsets, in total:
 * all aminoacids-composed orthogroups (min 5 species);
 * aminoacids-composed orthogroups with minimimum 10 species;
 * all nucleotides-composed orthogroups (min 5 species);